Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Preliminaries and Settings

-For a split algebraic torus $T$ over $\bbC$, let us denote its lattice of (multiplicative) characters(resp. co-characters) by $X^*(T)$ (resp. $X_*(T)$).
+For a split algebraic torus $T$ over $\bbC$, let us denote its lattice of (multiplicative) characters (resp. co-characters) by $X^*(T)$ (resp. $X_*(T)$).
 By the usual way, we identify $X^*(T)$ (resp. $X_*(T)$) with the weight lattice $P$ (resp. the dual weight lattice $P^*$).

-For a simple Lie algebra $\ge$ (resp. simple algebraic group $G$) let us denote its Langlands dual by $\LL(\ge)$ (resp. $\LL(G)$) whose corresponding Cartan matrix is the transposed one ${}^t A$.
-The Lanlands dual of the maximal torus is denoted by $\LL(T)$.
-We also denote the Langlands dual of weight lattice (resp. co-weight lattice) by $\LL(P)$ (resp. $\LL(P^*)$), which is identified with $X^*(\LL(T))$ (resp. $X_*(\LL(T))$).
+For a finite-dimensional simple Lie algebra $\ge$ (resp. simple algebraic group $G$) let us denote its Langlands dual by $\LL(\ge)$ (resp. $\LL(G)$) whose corresponding Cartan matrix is the transposed one ${}^t A$.
+The Langlands dual of the maximal torus is denoted by $\LL(T)$.
+We also denote the Langlands dual of the weight lattice (resp. co-weight lattice) by $\LL(P)$ (resp. $\LL(P^*)$), which is identified with $X^*(\LL(T))$ (resp. $X_*(\LL(T))$).
 Now, we write the $\bbZ$-basis of each lattice as follows:

 where we have

 Here, we identify the $i$-th simple root of $\LL(\ge)$ with the basis element $h^\vee_i$ of $\LL(P)$.

 {\arabic{section}}